 *If requesting money for foreign travel, provide detailed justification of anticipated expenses.
 Ensure the project description clearly justifies need for the event or travel, and that all travel follows the Fly America Act.

 The Fly America Act (49 U.S.C.
 401118) generally provides that foreign air travel funded by Federal Government money may only be conducted on U.S. air carriers.
 Airline tickets for grantees traveling on federal funds must be ticketed with a U.S. flag carrier code.
 We understand that U.S. flag carriers are not always available to the final destination; however, a U.S. flag carrier must be used to the furthest destination possible.
 Additionally, a grantee must fly on a U.S. airline even if a foreign airline would be less expensive, provide preferred routing, or be more convenient.
 There also are exceptions to the Act, in which federal funding could be used for non-U.S. carriers.Read more about the Fly America Act here: https://gsa.gov/portal/content/103191

-All proposals should be submitted via this form by 5pm on Friday, November 17, 2017.
+Submission Instructions:All proposals should be submitted via the Global Intersections proposal submission form by 5pm on Friday, November 16, 2018.

 Proposal Review Process and CriteriaReview Criteria: Proposals will be evaluated according to intellectual merit, impact on students and education on campus, and anticipated contributions to global studies and interdisciplinarity.Review Process: Proposals will undergo review by the Center for Global Studies in consultation with its faculty advisory committee.

 Award InformationNotification of awards: Decisions will be announced by December 14, 2018.Reporting Requirements: At the end of the program, Global Intersections project organizers are responsible for submitting a final report (2 pages) to the Center for Global Studies.
 Note that each funded Global Intersections project is required to submit project materials and publications to the open access campus repository IDEALS website.